amira-salama1/SQL_Projects-And-Visualizations/Viz/Power BI/Viz Challenges/WOW 2024|W37| Create a Report with Light and Dark Mode.md

 [WOW](https://workout-wednesday.com/pbi-2024-w37/) Challenge:

 What's awesome about this Viz:
-- The use of booknarks in Power BI to ulter view between Dark & Light mode
+- The use of bookmarks in Power BI to ulter view between Dark & Light mode

 Create a Report with Light and Dark Mode